AydinAdnan/c_cheatsheet/C_Pointers_and_Datatypes_Notebook.md

 ### 4.3 Unions

 All members share the same memory location.
-Size = size of largest member.
+Size = size of largest member.  in C is how their members are stored in memory.
+A structure allocates unique memory for each member, allowing all of them to be accessed simultaneously.
+A union, in contrast, allocates a single, shared memory location for all its members, meaning only one member can hold a value at any given time.

 ```c
 union Data {